George Orwell: Second World War and Animal Farm

 At the BBC, Orwell introduced Voice, a literary programme for his Indian broadcasts, and by now was leading an active social life with literary friends, particularly on the political left.
-Late in 1942, he started writing regularly for the left-wing weekly Tribune directed by Labour MPs Aneurin Bevan and George Strauss.
-In March 1943, Orwell's mother died, and around the same time he told Moore he was starting work on a new book, which turned out to be Animal Farm.
+Late in 1942 he started writing regularly for the left-wing weekly Tribune directed by Labour MPs Aneurin Bevan and George Strauss.
+In March 1943, Orwell's mother died, and around this time he told Moore he was starting work on a book, which turned out to be Animal Farm.

-In September 1943, Orwell resigned from the BBC post that he had occupied for two years.
-His resignation followed a report confirming his fears that few Indians listened to the broadcasts, but he was also keen to concentrate on writing Animal Farm.
-Just six days before his last day of service, on 24 November 1943, his adaptation of the fairy tale, Hans Christian Andersen's The Emperor's New Clothes was broadcast.
+In September 1943, Orwell resigned from the BBC following a report confirming his fears that few Indians listened to the broadcasts, but he was also keen to concentrate on writing Animal Farm.
+On 24 November 1943, six days before his last day of service, his adaptation of the fairy tale, Hans Christian Andersen's The Emperor's New Clothes was broadcast.
 It was a genre in which he was greatly interested and which appeared on Animal Farm's title page.
-At this time he also resigned from the Home Guard on medical grounds.
+He resigned from the Home Guard on medical grounds.

-In November 1943, Orwell was appointed literary editor at Tribune, where his assistant was his old friend Jon Kimche.
-Orwell was on staff until early 1945, writing over 80 book reviews and on 3 December 1943 started his regular personal column, "As I Please", usually addressing three or four subjects in each.
-He was still writing reviews for other magazines, including Partisan Review, Horizon, and the New York Nation and becoming a respected pundit among left-wing circles but also a close friend of people on the right such as Powell, Astor and Malcolm Muggeridge.
+In November 1943, Orwell was appointed literary editor at Tribune, where his assistant was his friend Jon Kimche.
+Orwell was on the staff until early 1945, writing over 80 book reviews, and on 3 December 1943 started his regular personal column "As I Please".
+He was still writing reviews for other magazines, including Partisan Review, Horizon, and the New York Nation.
 By April 1944 Animal Farm was ready for publication.
-Gollancz refused to publish it, considering it an attack on the Soviet regime which was a crucial ally in the war.
-A similar fate was met from other publishers (including T. S. Eliot at Faber and Faber) until Jonathan Cape agreed to take it.
+Gollancz refused to publish it, considering it an attack on the regime of the Soviet Union, a crucial ally in the war.
+A similar fate was met from other publishers, including T. S. Eliot at Faber & Faber, until Jonathan Cape agreed to take it.

+Orwell and Eileen wanted children, but he was sterile and she may also have been infertile due to uterine cancer.
 In May the Orwells had the opportunity to adopt a child, thanks to the contacts of Eileen's sister-in-law Gwen O'Shaughnessy, then a doctor in Newcastle upon Tyne.
 In June a V-1 flying bomb struck Mortimer Crescent and the Orwells had to find somewhere else to live.
-Orwell had to scrabble around in the rubble for his collection of books, which he had finally managed to transfer from Wallington, carting them away in a wheelbarrow.
+Orwell had to scrabble around in the rubble for his books, which he had finally managed to transfer from Wallington, carting them away in a wheelbarrow.
 Another blow was Cape's reversal of his plan to publish Animal Farm.
-The decision followed his personal visit to Peter Smollett, an official at the Ministry of Information.
-Smollett was later identified as a Soviet agent.
+The decision followed his visit to Peter Smollett, an official at the Ministry of Information, who was later identified as a Soviet agent.